 Overview

 Japan has one of the richest and most continuously active art traditions in Asia, perhaps anywhere.
 Some of the earliest known ceramics are found here, as is the world’s oldest-standing wooden building.
-But Japanese contemporary art also ranks with the best in the world and is eagerly imitated and avidly collected.
+But Japanese contemporary art also ranks with the best in the world and is eagerly imitated and collected.

 Throughout history, Japan has tended to make a less emphatic division between art and craft than is the case in Western countries.
-Of equal rank alongside the ‘fine arts’ of painting and sculpture there are outstanding examples of ceramic, textile and metalwork, as well as uniquely beautiful gardens and a special aesthetic of food and eating.
+Of equal rank alongside the ‘fine arts’ of painting and sculpture there are outstanding examples of ceramic, textile and metalwork, as well as uniquely beautiful gardens and a special aesthetic to food and eating.

 Day 1